rabbitstack/fibratus/docs/filters/rules.md

 #### Macros

-Macros foment rule patterns reusability and a human-friendly domain specific language (DSL).
+Macros foment rule patterns reusability and a human-friendly domain-specific language (DSL).
 A vast majority of detection rules may require conditions to express process execution or file writes.
 Traditionally, one could spell out a raw filter expression such as `kevt.name = 'CreateProcess'`.
-This may lead to a bloated and boiler-plate rules.
+This may lead to bloated and boilerplate rules.
 From the maintenance standpoint, introducing a small change in the rule condition would force us to update all the rules, while macros are a much more convenient mechanism for declaring reusable rule patterns.
 Fibratus ships with a [macros library](https://github.com/rabbitstack/fibratus/blob/master/rules/macros/macros.yml) containing a dozen of different macros ready to use.
-Macros library is loaded from the file system, and can be split across multiple `yaml` files.
+Macros library is loaded from the file system and can be split across multiple `yaml` files.
 The default location is designated by the `%PROGRAM FILES%\Fibratus\Rules\Macros` directory.

 ```yaml
 filters: